-The reviews on Trip Advisor really help me weigh out if an activity is worth the money.
-I also decide to do something based on if it’s a once in a lifetime opportunity or if I’ll have a chance to do it later.
+The reviews on Trip Advisor help me weigh out if an activity is worth the money.
+I also decide to do something based on if it’s a once-in-a-lifetime opportunity or if I’ll have a chance to do it later.

 We are always looking for ways to get entertainment from activities that don’t cost much money like hiking.

 Budgeting for a Road Trip Part 5: BLMS and Free Camping

 One of the ways we save a lot of money while we road trip is by doing our version of what people call boondocking.
 All this means is that instead of getting a campsite at night, we just pull off at a rest area, Walmart, or safe place on the side of the road to sleep.
 Boondocking is great for us when we are trying to cover a lot of distance and don’t want to waste money on a campground that we will only be at for the night.
 If you’ve never free camped, check out our Complete Guide to Free Camping in the US.